CountBricks: When Chair Rail Meets Door Casing Right

 3. Pre-cut long runs and dry-fit around openings.

-5. Secure with 15-gauge finish nails at studs; back up with adhesive for seasonal stability.
+5. Secure with finish nails and adhesive for stability.

 Costing Snapshot: Real Numbers from CountBricks Projects